 6. Consider travel as an education.
 “To overcome fear or anxiety when exploring, you have to see travel as a learning experience,” concludes Blank.
 If you treat yourself as a student rather than expert, you won’t feel so bad when you make mistakes or embarrass yourself.
 As you strive the above, you’ll likely find greater confidence and momentum.
 When that happens, who knows the places you’ll go?

-About the author: As a recognized writer-for-hire, Blake Snow has produced thousands of featured articles for fancy publications and Fortune 500 companies.
+This story first published in April 2018.
+About the author: Blake Snow has produced thousands of featured articles for fancy publications and Fortune 500 companies.
 His first book, Log Off: How to Stay Connected after Disconnecting, is available now.
 He lives in Provo, Utah, with his supportive family and loyal dog and is thrilled you read this far.